latolukasz/beeorm-doc/docs/guide/async_flush.md

 ## Consuming async queries

-When you use `FlushLazy()` to commit your changes, it's essential to execute the `ConsumeAsyncFlushEvents` function in your application, as demonstrated below:
+When you use `FlushAsync()` to commit your changes, it's essential to execute the `ConsumeAsyncFlushEvents` function in your application, as demonstrated below:

 ```go